wodin/logicaldoc/community/logicaldoc/trunk/logicaldoc-migration/readme.txt

 The migration tool attempts to update the tables of this plugin, but if there aren't tables the SQL DDLs scripts can't upgrade something that does not exists and display the related errors to the console.

-Note 2:
-There is a good chance that this tool can be used successfully to migrate from version RC1 and RC2 of LogicalDOC 4.5 to the final LogicalDOC 4.5, but has not been tested yet.
-So before you do the migration make sure you have done an exhaustive backup of the database and of the Working folder of LogicalDOC.

 Please reports errors using the Help forum or the bug-tracker of LogicalDOC.